Investigations

 Assign Investigations

-Once you have added pieces of evidence to an investigation, you can assign the investigation to other users or teams.
+When you have added pieces of evidence to an investigation, you can assign the investigation to other users or teams.
 Investigations can be assigned at the point of creating a new investigation or subsequently by editing an existing investigation.
+You may also choose to assign an investigation to yourself via the Assign to drop down menu.

 Enable Investigation Assignment Email Alerts